-Active shooter at YouTube San Bruno headquarters — Nigeria Today
+Shooter storms YouTube campus, multiple injuries reported — Nigeria Today

-An active shooter has been reported at Youtube headquarters in San Bruno, California.
-This is a developing story.
+An active shooter invaded the YouTube campus, injuring three with gunshots before killing herself with a self-inflicted wound from a handgun.
+A fourth person injured her ankle escaping the scene.

-The post Active shooter at YouTube San Bruno headquarters appeared first on Digital Trends.
+The post Shooter storms YouTube campus, multiple injuries reported appeared first on Digital Trends.

 Do you have something awesome to share with the world?
 Click here to share